-“Stand down, Parai,” shouted a grizzly voice.
+“Stand down, Parai,” shouted a familiar voice, like a mouth full of broken gravel.
 Taryn stopped squirming to see the pirates had formed a perimeter around the broken door, taking cover behind whatever crates, barrels, or bodies they could find.
 “We ‘ave no business with you,” the voice continued, followed by silence.
 Taryn heard seagulls and waves instead of swords and death, then realized he hung 20 feet above the Promenade.
 His bloody fingers screamed as he strained to grip the rope.
 Determined, he lurched and swung forward, hand over hand until he reached his destination.

 “You have made it my business, dear child,” echoed a calm, female voice from the cabin.
 Taryn froze.
 For some reason, he assumed all Parai were men.
 He thought of where that prejudice originated, but blamed it all on ignorance.
 “And you boys will have to go through me now,” she continued, as tranquil as her first statement.

 All at once, the pirates aboard the Promenade discovered the massive Cyrean vessel.
-“Shit...a necklace isn't worth this,” one of them spoke as he bolted from behind the crates.
+“Shit…a necklace isn’t worth this,” one of them spoke as he bolted from behind the crates.
 He made it to his feet as another bolt of lightning shot from within the cabin.
 The raider flew several feet before crashing against the opposite end of the ship, collapsing in a smoldered heap.
 His charred flesh sent a gentle billow of smoke skyward.
-Another pirate shouted to his high seas companions, urging them to action.
+The same, familiar voice called to his high seas companions, urging them to action.
 “That’s it…Board ‘em up, men!”

 The other pirates stalled.
 “I said lock ‘em up!
 Fuck ‘em!
 Send ‘em to the Seven Hells!”
 His words resonated with anger as he imposed his will upon his crew.